oroinc/documentation/commerce/admin_guide/op_structure/db_search/console_commands.rst

 optional argument that allows to reindex only entities of specified type.

-Reindexation itself might takes lots of time for big amount of data, so it would be good idea to run it by schedule (f.e. once a day).
+Reindexation itself might take a lot of time for a big amount of data, so it would be a good idea to run it by schedule (e.g once a day).

 All entities reindexation: